Bandito11/webFire-Template/README.md

 A template using Firebase and TypeScript for a simple webserver using Firebase

 # TODO:
-- Add src folder in project folder
+- Add src folder in project folder if it's not there.
+This is the structure, if you want to change the name of any folder you have to edit the gulpfile.
    - my-project-folder
       - src
          - index.html